MrNukeDad50/Learn_Perl/README.md

     - This is now complete
 ## Lesson 1: Learning Perl and Git
 The purpose of this is to get learning some basics
-1. Create a new branch for Lesson 1
+1. Create a new branch for Lesson 1 - Done
-2. Make a change to the main branch
+2. Make a change to the main branch - Done (added these new steps)
-3. Work through Chapter 1 in Beginning Perl
+3. Work through Chapter 1 in Beginning Perl - Done
-4. Complete the exercises
+4. Complete the exercises - Done
 5. Check in the branch
 6. Merge the changes in from main
 7. Merge the branch back into main